2021 Digital Season

 Published: 15th July 2020

-The Marian Consort is launching a major new strand of digital work.
-The headline feature of this will be six 50-minute programmes available on-demand, starting 30 July.
-Centred around vocal music, we’ve collaborated with poets, artists, actors, academics, filmmakers, and writers to shine new light and bring you something different.
+The Marian Consort continues its digital season into 2021, with projects in collaboration with poets, artists, actors, academics, filmmakers, and writers to shine new light and bring you something different.

-We’d like to thank Arts Council England and the Friends of The Marian Consort for supporting this work.
+We are grateful for the support of Arts Council England and the Friends of The Marian Consort, ensuring we can offer work to our freelance artists during this difficult period.
 If you’d like to support us you can make a donation here.

-ALLEGRI’S MISERERE?
-Tracking the myths and mistakes behind choral music’s most famous work.
+Allegri’s Miserere Tracking the myths and mistakes behind choral music’s most famous work.
 Featuring music from the Sistine Chapel by Allegri, Palestrina, and Anerio, plus commentary from a man who has spent hours and hours of his life in libraries around the world tracking down the real Miserere.
-Available from 24 September.
+Available from Thu 21 Jan for £4.99